Warren Buffett says buying stocks amid market dip

 "It's going to be very, very difficult to resolve their problems," he said of the euro zone countries, but he insisted they would do so eventually.

 Buffett declined to identify the two portfolio stocks Berkshire was purchasing more of.
-He said Berkshire spent $60 million buying stocks last Friday would buy more today.
-It was not clear if the $60 billion was spent on just two stocks.
+He said Berkshire spent $60 million buying stocks last Friday and would buy more today.
+It was not clear if the $60 million was spent on just two stocks.

 Over the weekend, Berkshire held its annual shareholder meeting in Omaha, a festival-like event that draws nearly 40,000 people for an hours-long question-and-answer session with Buffett and Berkshire Vice Chairman Charlie Munger.